One of Our Aircraft Is Missing

-One of Our Aircraft Is Missing (stylized onscreen as ......one of our aircraft is missing) is a 1942 British black-and-white war film, mainly set in the German-occupied Netherlands.
+One of Our Aircraft Is Missing (stylised on screen as ......one of our aircraft is missing) is a 1942 British black-and-white war film, mainly set in the German-occupied Netherlands.
 It was the fourth collaboration between the British writer-director-producer team of Michael Powell and Emeric Pressburger and the first film they made under the banner of The Archers.

-Although considered a wartime propaganda film and made under the authority of the Ministry of Information as part of a series of film productions specifically aimed at morale in the United Kingdom, it is elevated by the story and production values above the usual jingoistic fare.
+Although considered a propaganda film and made under the authority of the Ministry of Information as part of a series of film productions aimed at morale in the United Kingdom, it is elevated by the story and production values above the usual jingoistic fare.
 Today, One of Our Aircraft Is Missing is considered one of the "best of British films of the era".

 A reversal of the plot of Powell and Pressburger's previous film, 49th Parallel (1941), One of Our Aircraft Is Missing has the British trying to escape with the help of various locals.
 In the 49th Parallel, the Germans stranded in Canada argued and fought amongst themselves, while the British fliers in this film work well together as a team.

 Plot

-The crew of an RAF Vickers Wellington bomber are forced to bail out over the Netherlands near the Zuider Zee after one of their engines is damaged during a nighttime raid on Stuttgart.
+The crew of an Royal Air Force (RAF) Wellington bomber are forced to bail out over the Netherlands near the Zuider Zee after one of their engines is damaged during a night raid on Stuttgart.
 Five of the six airmen find each other; the sixth goes missing.
 The first Dutch citizens they encounter, led by English-speaking school teacher Else Meertens, are suspicious at first as no aircraft is reported to have crashed in the Netherlands (the abandoned bomber actually reaches England before crashing).
 After much debate and some questioning, the Dutch agree to help, despite their fear of German reprisals.

 Accompanied by many of the Dutch, the disguised airmen, led by the pilots, bicycle through the countryside to a football match where they are passed along to the local burgomaster.
 To their astonishment, they discover their missing crewman playing for one of the teams.
 Reunited, they hide in a truck carrying supplies to Jo de Vries.

 De Vries pretends to be pro-German, blaming the British for killing her husband in a bombing raid (whereas he is actually in England working as a radio announcer).
 She hides them in her mansion, despite the Germans being garrisoned there.
 Under cover of an air raid, she leads them to a rowing boat.
-The men row undetected to the sea, but a bridge sentry finally spots them and a shot seriously wounds the oldest man, Sir George Corbett.
-Nevertheless, they reach the North Sea.
+The men row undetected to the sea, but a bridge sentry finally spots them and a shot seriously wounds the oldest man, Sir George Corbett but they reach the North Sea.

-They take shelter in a German rescue buoy, where they take two shot-down enemy aviators prisoner, but not before one sends a radio message.
+They take shelter in a German rescue buoy, where they take two shot-down enemy aviators prisoner but not before one sends a radio message.
 By chance, two British boats arrive first.
 Because Corbett cannot be moved, they simply tow the buoy back to England.
-Three months later, he is fully recovered, and the crew board their new four-engine heavy bomber, a Short Stirling.
+Three months later, he is fully recovered and the crew board their new four-engine heavy bomber, a Short Stirling.